vacp2p/rfc/specs/waku/v2/waku-filter.md

 # Abstract

 `WakuFilter` is a protocol that enables subscribing to messages that a peer receives.
 This is a more lightweight version of `WakuRelay` specifically designed for bandwidth restricted devices.
+This is due to the fact that lightnodes subscribe to fullnodes and only receive the messages they desire.

 # Content filtering